- 1. Souped Up Recipes Carbon Steel Wok

 Accessories And Utensils

 A wok is a simple piece of kitchen equipment, and you don't need many accessories to go with it.
 At most, a lid is useful if you plan on using the wok for more than a stir-fry as it helps to retains steam and moisture.
-Some models do come with a spatula that can be helpful for seasoning and cooking, but if you already have non-scratching spatulas in your kitchen, these will work perfectly well.
+Some models do come with a tong or a spatula that can be helpful for seasoning and cooking, but if you already have non-scratching spatulas in your kitchen, these will work perfectly well.
+To prevent making a mess in your kitchen, it's great to have a splatter screen as well.

 Woks should be built to last.
 If cared for properly, you can get many years usage out of a good wok.
 Carbon steel or cast iron woks tend to be the best for durability, and many of these even come with a lifetime guarantee.